Racin’ for Boobs 2019 Preview

 But, yet, this is more than a race.
 It is action.
 It is a platform.
 It is a brightly lit battleground to raise awareness for the on-going fight against breast cancer and defeating the enemy that affects these drivers, their friends, and loved ones.

-The 9th annual event looms this on October 26, which means preparations are in full ‘crunch time’ mode.
+The 9th annual event looms on October 27, which means preparations are in full ‘crunch time’ mode.
 Amid the chaos, this year’s High Risk and Double D Destroyer drivers found a calm moment away from the garage to share their insight and psyche before they climb behind the wheel.
 Yes, to any doubters, these women are definitely hands-on with building and preparing their cars for battle.

 #97 LeAnn Foreman is one of the two returning Destroyers from the 2018 team and this will be her 7th overall appearance.
 “I am very excited to go for the trophy with Amber by my side again,” said Foreman.
 “I look forward to it all year.
 It gives us a chance to break out from behind the scenes of Team Demo and have fun.”